mikenye/docker-postfix/README.md

 * Scans the email for viruses with ClamAV
 * Forwards the email to the legacy Exchange server

-`mail_out` is designed to site between the local legacy Exchange server and the internet.
+`mail_out` is designed to sit between the local legacy Exchange server and the internet.
 It handles outbound email, and provides the following:

 * Provides up-to-date TLS for talking to external MTAs
 * Performs DKIM signing